Human Dissection Classes FAQs

 You are also working with a group of people and will need to ensure that any personal approaches don’t impact on the rest of the group.

 7: Can I take photographs?

 Absolutely not.
-The Human Tissue Act is clear on this and breach could be a criminal offence.
+This is not permitted under any circumstances.
 We are very protective of the lab and the donor programme and no-one is allowed in the lab with a mobile phone or a camera.
 This is an incredibly strict rule for us and breach of this will find you removed from the lab, together with your phone!

 6: I’m squeamish and don’t like the sight of blood does that matter?

 Unless otherwise stated, the cadavers are all preserved, using a process that fixes the body at the time of death.
-As a result there is no blood that comes out when we dissect and depending on the type of technique used, no blood left in the body at all.
-We do work on fresh frozen/unembalmed cadavers in Nottingham, and these are a bit wetter.
-Please read this explanation here for more detail.
+As a result there is no blood that comes out when we dissect and depending on the type of technique used, hardly any blood is left in the body at all.
+In very rare circumstances we do work on fresh frozen/unembalmed cadavers, and these do have some blood present.